 80 Turk Street

-In early 2015 CounterPULSE will move to a new home!
+In the fall of 2015 CounterPulse will move to a new home!
 We have embarked on an exciting partnership with the newly formed Community Arts Stabilization Trust (CAST) to lease-to-own the rundown former pornography theater located at 80 Turk Street in the Central Market/Tenderloin neighborhood.
 This move will come just as our 10-year lease at 1310 Mission Street expires.

 We cannot express how thrilling this opportunity is for us.
-With the expiration of its lease in December 2014, the organization will likely face eviction or a dramatic increase in its rent.
-We have the chance to become one of the few small, grassroots arts organizations to permanently escape from the speculative real estate market.
+With the imminent expiration of our lease, the organization would have likely faced eviction or a dramatic increase in its rent.
+Now we have the chance to become one of the few small, grassroots arts organizations to permanently escape from the speculative real estate market.
 With this move we will preserve a place and a space that is affordable and accessible for artists and communities forever.
 Of course, to make this a reality, we’ll be looking to you — our community — for support, ideas, and inspiration.

-In Summer 2014, CounterPULSE will begin renovations on the former pornography theater located at 80 Turk Street, with an anticipated move-in date of January 2015.
-The move will enable CounterPULSE to deepen its investment in Central Market and expand partnerships with social service and justice organizations in the Tenderloin.
-In this rapidly changing neighborhood, CounterPULSE’s artists and programs will facilitate a dialogue between long-time residents, artists, tech sector employees and other the diverse groups who inhabit the community, offering a meeting place for meaningful exchange.
-CounterPULSE is reaching out to nearby corporations and nonprofits to begin community dialogue that will guide programming in the new building.
+In early 2015, CounterPulse began renovations on the former pornography theater located at 80 Turk Street, with an anticipated move-in date of September 2015.
+The move will enable CounterPulse to deepen its investment in Central Market and expand partnerships with social service and justice organizations in the Tenderloin.
+In this rapidly changing neighborhood, CounterPulse’s artists and programs will facilitate a dialogue between long-time residents, artists, tech sector employees and other the diverse groups who inhabit the community, offering a meeting place for meaningful exchange.
+CounterPulse is reaching out to nearby corporations and nonprofits to begin community dialogue that will guide programming in the new building.
 We invite you to participate in these conversations.
 Sign up for our mailing list and keep an eye on our events calendar for more details.

 JAN-AUG 2014 at 80 Turk Street